 - Wait until you have completed some treatment and have seen improvement before putting together a total sum

-Dealing with an Insurance Company
+Dealing With an Insurance Company

 - If they call you and start the conversation with, “How are you today?” and you say, “Fine,” they will use this against you.

-- They may delay processing your claim or giving you an answer at all, while you face ever-increasing medical bills and become desperate for money.
+- They may delay processing your claim or giving you an answer at all while you face ever-increasing medical bills and become desperate for money.

-- In many cases, they will try to blame you for your own injury or even try to portray you as a liar.
+Most times, they will try to blame you for your own injury or even try to portray you as a liar.
+It’s tough to deal with insurers and their lawyers in a calm, level-headed way, and they know this.

-Have you been injured?
-John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
-Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.
+Have you been injured and want to know how to win your personal injury claim?
+John Foy & Associates offers a free consultation with some of Georgia’s most experienced and respected personal injury lawyers.
+Fill out our online contact form or call us to get your free consultation today.

-Call or text 404-400-4000 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form